erdenbatuhan/interactive-arap/README.md

 #### GLOG (Needed only for Ceres)

+- Create a library directory if it has not already been created: `mkdir libs`
+- Switch to library directory: `cd libs`
-- Clone GLOG: `git clone https://github.com/google/glog glog`
+- Clone **GLOG**: `git clone https://github.com/google/glog glog`
 - Switch to glog directory: `cd glog`
 - Checkout to stable version: `git checkout v0.5.0`
 - Create build directory: `mkdir cmake-build`